 One can only assume what the reaction was when Ernst August learned that Maria-Anna was pregnant.
 Marriage was out of the question.
 Maria Anna, a divorced woman, would certainly not have been accepted by the Duke and Duchess of Brunswick-Lüneburg.

 Very, very little is known about this romance and the aftermath.
 Was Ernst August prevented from marrying Maria Anna because she was divorced and of a lower rank?
 One assumes that Ernst August's parents expected a far better marriage for their eldest son.
 In 1951, Ernst August obliged by marrying Princess Ortrud of Schleswig-Holstein.

 Although Heinrich's mother knew about her husband's war time romance and his illegitimate son, the subject was never discussed by the family

-Christian Freiherr von Humboldt-Dachroeden was 66 at the time of Heinrich's interview.
+Christian Freiherr von Humboldt-Dachroeden was 66 years old at the time of Heinrich's interview.
 He celebrated his 67th birthday yesterday.
 Since 2008, he has been the Syndikus und Rechtsanwalt with the Conrad Hinrich Donner Bank in Hamburg.
 In 1979, he married Baroness Marie von Maltzahn.
 They have two children, Alexandra, born in 1980, and Ferdinand, in 1982.
 On October 23, 2010, Alexandra married Count Ferdinand Guyard de Saint Julien von und Wallsee.

 Baroness Maria Anna died in 2003.

 I cannot answer these questions.
 But I can say that Christian and his two children are descendants of Queen Victoria.